husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/4-visual-object-recognition.md

 ![image](/assets/img/ros/man_4_1.png)

 On the left side of the window there are thumbnails of saved images (should be empty at first run).
-Application main window contain camera view.
+Application main window contains camera view.
 Yellow circles on the image are marking extracted image features.

 To begin teaching process choose from the main toolbar **`Edit`**